Grand Teton National Park: Things to Do, Scenic Drives, Maps, Weather & More

 Grand Teton National Park, including what to do, what to pack, ranked hiking information and useful links are covered in our extensive itinerary for Grand Teton National Park.

-JACKSON LAKE AREA (INCLUDING COLTER BAY)
+THINGS TO DO IN THE JACKSON LAKE AREA (INCLUDING COLTER BAY)

 Located in the northern part of Grand Teton National Park, Jackson Lake is the largest lake in the park.
 Covering nearly 15 miles from north to south, Jackson Lake provides a large amount of activities and is also home to most of the park’s lodging.
 Most visitors spend their time at the areas surrounding Jackson Lodge and Colter Bay Village, but there are also a couple of good hiking trails as well.
 Plan on spending a full day exploring the area.